egodschalk/read-me-generator/Develop/README.md

 ## Installation

-1. Clone the github repo and create your own copy
-2. Install the inquirer module
-3. Run the generator and answer all the questions
+Clone the github repo and create your own copy.
+Install the inquirer module.
+Run the generator and answer all the questions

 ## Usage